-- Price: the article price.
+- Price: the price of the article.

 - Image: the path and file name of the article image.

-Select the Quantity field from the drop down:
+Select Quantity from the drop down menu:

-Click Next to confirm and then Ok to exit the Wizard.
+Click Next to confirm and then Ok to exit the wizard.

 Click the Field button and select Name:

 Note that the top-left control for entering the label quantity is now disabled.
 Instead the number 33 which is the total number of labels generated with the current data source settings.

 After applying the first text change, the ninth position on the sheet now displays hammer.
 That is because according to the excel file there are 8 screwdrivers and 5 hammers.

 Now edit the smaller description texts in order to incorporate the data from the data source.